The Legacy of Mawangdui and Susha Danyi: An Exhibition of Rare and Priceless Cultural Relics

 In the October 2009 issue of “Chinese Heritage: The 100 Most Civilization-Significant Archaeological Discoveries,” the renowned archaeologist Xiong Chuanxin, who led the excavation of the Mawangdui Han tombs in Changsha, Hunan, praised the site: “The silk fabrics unearthed from the Mawangdui Han tombs are of exceptional quality and exquisite craftsmanship.
 They fully demonstrate the advanced weaving techniques of ancient China.
 Not only is China the earliest country in the world to raise silkworms and produce silk, but it is also the first to adopt various weaving patterns.
 As early as three thousand years ago, the Chinese were weaving twill, brocade, and multi-colored embroidered fabrics.
 These inventions have significantly contributed to human civilization and progress.”

 As a discoverer, Xiong Chuanxin has also written about the excavation stories of Mawangdui.
-On the last day of December 1971, heavy snow blanketed the city of Changsha, creating a scene of pure .
-Xiong Chuanxin and several veteran workers were warming themselves by the fire in the reception of the Hunan Provincial Museum when the phone suddenly rang.
+On the last day of December 1971, heavy snow blanketed the city of Changsha, creating a scene of pure white.
+Xiong Chuanxin and several veteran workers were warming themselves by the fire in the reception room of the Hunan Provincial Museum when the phone suddenly rang.
 A worker answered and heard the caller say, “The military hospital is digging an air-raid shelter at Mawangdui, and a ‘ghost fire' emerged from a small hole at the bottom of the shelter.
 They are too scared to continue digging…” As soon as the call ended, discussions broke out.
 One veteran worker speculated, “The laborers must have encountered an ancient tomb while digging the air-raid shelter at Mawangdui.
 This tomb must be very well-preserved.”

 The Legacy of Mawangdui and Susha Danyi: An Exhibition of Rare and Priceless Cultural Relics-3

-The next day, braving the cold, the team went to the Mawangdui construction site for a preliminary investigation.
-They found two ancient tombs sealed with white , both in excellent condition, beneath the air-raid shelter.
+The next day, braving the cold, the team went to the Mawangdui site for a preliminary investigation.
+They found two ancient tombs sealed with white clay, both in excellent condition, beneath the air-raid shelter.
 They immediately reported the findings to the provincial cultural team, recommending an urgent excavation of the tombs.
 However, the provincial leaders at that time were unfamiliar with archaeology and reluctantly agreed to the excavation without fully understanding the significance of the artifacts.
 In 1972, Xiong Chuanxin and his team discreetly carried out what was then the only ongoing archaeological excavation in the country.
 In less than three months, they uncovered the massive tomb pits.
 The news of the Mawangdui excavation spread quickly in Changsha, attracting curious onlookers from all directions.
 The tomb entrance and steps were crowded with people.

 For the safety of both personnel and artifacts, the archaeologists decided to clear the artifacts at night, extracting each item from the side boxes.
 Sometimes, it took two to three hours to safely and scientifically remove a single artifact.
 The team worked from seven in the evening for more than ten hours straight each night.
 After nearly half a month, they finally cleared all the items from the side boxes within the inner coffin.